Best Airports for a Layover

 A major international hub, Amsterdam's Schiphol Airport is a sophisticated stopover.
 Where else can you spend your time between flights ogling masterpieces by Dutch painters such as Van Gogh on display from the city's legendary Rijksmuseum?
 Just beyond passport control is where you'll find the Rijksmuseum Amsterdam Schiphol Airport, the first museum in the world to be annexed in an airport – and admission is free.
 On the opposite end of the cultural spectrum is the Holland Casino in departure hall 2 between gates E and F, where you can work on winning some euros with your dollars before making your connection.
 Other airport amenities include mini office spaces for rent and endless duty-free shopping options.
 And how's this for turning a layover into a day to remember?
 You can actually get married at Schiphol, thanks to the airport's in-terminal wedding-planning service.

 Singapore Changi Airport

 From free internet access and free movies to special napping cubicles available to rent by the hour, themed gardens with sunflowers and koi ponds, spa services and world-class shopping, Singapore's Changi Airport brings a layover as close as possible to a Zen transit experience.
 Near the Ambassador Transit Hotel in Terminal 1, there's even a Balinese-themed swimming pool and a whirlpool open to non-hotel guests for a small fee, towel and fruity drink included.
 Though the in-airport amenities make it tempting to spend even a long layover indoors, if you're inclined to check out one of the world's cleanest and most organized cities, you can sign up for a free city tour of Singapore.
-A layover of at least 5 hours is sufficient to take part in the 2-hour bus tour of the city's cultural and colonial sights that departs from the main terminal.
+A layover of at least five hours is sufficient to take part in the two-hour bus tour of the city's cultural and colonial sights that departs from the main terminal.

 Munich Airport Centre, Germany